Netwrk-3/patcher/README.md

 # Some of our recomended kernels

-* For servers with newer hardware (5-6 months old hardware): 5.15.x series
+* For servers with newer hardware (5-6 months old hardware): 5.15.x series (Check https://kernel.org)
-* For routers and simmilar devices: 4.14.x series or 4.9.x series
+* For routers and simmilar devices: 4.14.x series or 4.9.x series (Check https://kernel.org)
 * For performence critical systems (has good stability and support for newer hardware): Liqourix (Recomended for newer hardware, gives better perofmence)  or Xanmod LTS (good performence and great stability)

 ***Note: All these kernels have been tested by us and we have also checked their respective source codes for vulnebilities.***